Madison Hatters: Team history

 After the 1993 season, the Madison Muskies, which had represented Madison in the Midwest League from 1982 to 1993, moved to Grand Rapids, Michigan, which had constructed a new stadium, to become the West Michigan Whitecaps.
 As a replacement, Madison obtained the Springfield Cardinals franchise, which was renamed the Madison Hatters.

+The Hatters' mascot was "Madcap Mouse", a costumed performer dressed as a mouse wearing a red tuxedo and top hat.
+Local Madison 21-year old Scott Kelly portrayed Madcap, and was paid $50 per game, more than any player.

 The team played well during the first half of 1994, finishing in second place in the seven-team Southern Division with a 37–33 record, just one game behind the Springfield Sultans.
 In the second half, however, their performance dropped off as they finished in fifth place with a 29–40 record.
 Joe Cunningham was the manager.
 Two players—outfielder Joe McEwing and pitcher Jay Witasick—were named to the league's post-season all-star team.
 McEwing hit .324 with 4 home runs and 47 runs batted in, while Witasick went 10–4 with a 2.32 earned run averaged and 141 strikeouts.
 Jeff Matulevich led the league with 30 saves.

-Attendance was weak for the Hatters, with total attendance for the season of 69,060 (11th in the 14-team league), down from the 101,219 attending the Muskies' games the previous season.
+With the pre-season announcement that the Hatters intended to be in Madison only one year, their attendance was weak, with a season total of 69,060 (11th in the 14-team league), down from the 101,219 attending the Muskies' games the previous season.
 By September, the city of Battle Creek had committed to stadium improvements to bring the Hatters to their city, and the Midwest League departed from Madison.